chesapeakeripper/chesapeakeripper/README.md

   hi! im ellxe or scoliosis, i use she/her pronouns and im a minor (DO NOT GROOM)
     w2i always, im usually offtab or afk

-    hannibal fandom interact with extreme care, especially shippers
+    hannibal fandom interact with extreme care, especially shipperS

-    other fandoms please interact ^ ^

     dni: anyone with hateful ideologies, ICE supporters, uhh if youre in my friends dni then youre in mine but overall just dont be weird / proship and stuff like that iwec

     im not saying my age online and if you dont want to interact because of that dont, im not debating that anymore.

-    sorry if im randomly mean if i don't know you ,, im not good with remembering people overall
+    im kinda apathic so i have to ask you to not vent unless youre close, because i really dont care.

     i can speak portuguese, english, italian and spanish basically fluently and i wont be using translators